reem2010/AirBnB_clone/README.md

 ## How to use it

 The console works both in interactive mode and non-interactive mode.
-To start the console in interactive mode, run the following coomand:
+To start the console in interactive mode, run the following command:

 ```bash
 $ ./console.py